brawer/OSMExpress/docs/MANUAL.md

 OSM Express avoids expensive point-in-polygon computations for spatial operations.
 Instead, a query region is approximated by S2 cells with maximum level 16.
 The level 16 is chosen as a reasonable tradeoff between covering precision and storage space.

 *Author's note: the S2 Covering of a region may differ depending on choice of architecture and compiler, while still being valid.
 Let me know if you know how to make this consistent.*

-## Further Development

-If you'd like to sponsor development of OSM Express features, or integrate it into your product, get in contact at [brandon@protomaps.com](mailto:brandon@protomaps.com).

 ## Presentations